Coelacanth

 Introduction

-Coelacanths (seel-a-canths) were once known only from fossils and were thought to have gone extinct approximately 65 million years ago (mya), during the great extinction in which the dinosaurs disappeared.
-The most recent fossil record dates from about 80 mya but the earliest records date back as far as approximately 360 mya.
+One of the world's most famous "living fossils," coelacanths (seel-a-canths) were once thought to have gone extinct approximately 65 million years ago (mya), during the great extinction in which the dinosaurs disappeared.
+It wasn't until 1938 when a live coelacanth was caught in a fishing trawl that we realized they were still alive.
+Today, there are two known living species.
+The earliest coelacanth fossils date back as far as the Devonian period, approximately 420 mya.
 At one time coelacanths were a large group comprising about 90 valid species that were distributed worldwide in both marine and freshwaters.
-Today, there are two known living species.

 Anatomy, Diversity, and Evolution